garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

 [spec](#spec) > [podSpec](#specpodspec) > readinessGates

 If specified, all readiness gates will be evaluated for pod readiness.
-A pod is ready when all its containers are ready AND all conditions specified in the readiness gates have status equal to "True" More info: https://git.k8s.io/enhancements/keps/sig-network/0007-pod-ready%2B%2B.md
+A pod is ready when all its containers are ready AND all conditions specified in the readiness gates have status equal to "True"

 | Type    | Required |
 | ------- | -------- |